cysouw/diathesis/text/c06_adverbials.md

 ### Adjectives as depictive secondary predicates

-Given the right context, all German adjectives like *klein* can be used as \textsc{depictive} secondary predicates, i.e. they can be used syntactically both as adjectives \Next[a] and as adverbs \Next[b].
+Given the right context, all German adjectives like *klein* can be used as [depictive]{.smallcaps} secondary predicates, i.e. they can be used syntactically both as adjectives \Next[a] and as adverbs \Next[b].

 \ex.
  \a.
 Das kleine Kind ist geboren.